 A sewer scope takes around one hour.
 Following your sewer scope, we will provide the results including pictures and videos of the damage and problems found in the pipes.

 You should get a sewer scope inspection if you live in a city with a sewer system and think there is a problem.
 This can signify tree roots growing into the pipes or leaks into the ground.
 You should also get a sewer scope inspection if you notice sewage or contaminated water in the streets.

 This may be an indication that there is a blockage in the system that needs to be fixed.

 Pro Sewer is a leader in sewer scope services in Seattle.
-They have more experience than most other companies in the field, and they will be able to identify problems in your sewer system with ease.
-They are also familiar with the city’s sewer system and will be able to get to the location of the problem as quickly as possible.
+We have more experience than most other companies in the field, and we will be able to identify problems in your sewer system with ease.
+We are also familiar with the city’s sewer system and will be able to get to the location of the problem as quickly as possible.

 You can expect to see a video feed from inside the sewer.
 You can see any damage or blockages in the pipe, including signs of tree roots.

 Scoping a drain is like an in-depth version of a sewer scope.
 It is an inspection of a home’s drain system, including the pipes that carry water out of the building.
 This is often done during the sewage installation process to ensure there are no problems with the system.

 A sewer scope is definitely worth it if you think there may be an issue with your sewer line.

 A sewer inspection may be able to detect problems before they become major issues.
 This allows maintenance workers to fix the problem while it is still small and inexpensive.

 You can use the sewer scope video to identify any problems in the pipes.
 Look for signs of tree roots, cracks, or other damage that may indicate a problem.
 You can also look for debris or other materials in the pipes that may cause a blockage or damage in the future.